pa-nik/S21_CSMA.213_assignment03/README.md

 **Q4.** [1 point] Let's assume the binary encoded chromosomes you generated represent characters of a string.
 Convert the binary codes of the chromosomes (use the first child mutated in Q3 and the second child from Q2) into strings by looking up ASCII codes for each 8 bits of the chromosome sequence.

 You can do this step by converting 8-bit binary sequences into decimal numbers first, then looking them up in an [ASCII Table](https://www.rapidtables.com/code/text/ascii-table.html).
-For example, if the first 8 bits of a sequence are `01000001`, this corresponds to the decimal value `65` and ASCII character `'A'` (note that you can type in the fields above **Dec** or **Char** columns above to jump to the correct row)
+For example, if the first 8 bits of a sequence are `01000001`, this corresponds to the decimal value `65` and ASCII character `'A'` (note that you can type in the fields above **Dec** or **Char** columns of the ASCII Table to jump to the corresponding table row)

 After you convert one 8-bit sequence into a character, move on to the next 8-bit sequence.
 At the end of the process you should be able to convert the binary data of each chromosome into a 7-character sring.
 Add the strings you generated to the text file.